1997alireza/Face-Off/README.md

 <img src="docs/images/detection/perturbed_1.png" alt="Image after attack" width="30%" title="Image after attack"/>
 </p>

-## 2. Attacking face recognation models
+## 2. Attacking face recognition models

 The <b>FaceNet</b> model is used to represent images in a compact, feature-rich space known as the latent space.
 FaceNet is based on <b>InceptionResnetV1</b> architecture.
 We can then measure the similarity between two faces by calculating the dot product of their embeddings in this latent space.
-To impersonate a particular target person, we are applying <b>projected gradient descent</b> with <b>momentum</b> to perturb the image so that its embedding closely matches that of the target person's face.
+To impersonate a particular target person, we are applying <b>projected gradient descent</b> with <b>momentum</b> to perturb the image so that it's embedding closely matches that of the target person's face.
 To be able to apply the attack on black-box models we have used <b>image augmentation</b> techniques such as random cropping, random scaling, and random uniform noise.

 Here are three modified versions of a celebrity image with different levels of perturbation.
 Epsilon is a measure of how much the perturbation deviates from the original image in the process of projected gradient descent, and a smaller epsilon value means that the perturbation will be kept closer to the original image.
 The following perturbations were made using epsilon values of 8, 12, and 16.